OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 Get mail labels and unread counts

-Return a list of the users mail labels, unread counts for each label and a total unread count.  --- Alternate route: &#x60;/v3/characters/{character_id}/mail/labels/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/mail/labels/&#x60;  --- This route is cached for up to 30 seconds
+Return a list of the users mail labels, unread counts for each label and a total unread count.  ---  This route is cached for up to 30 seconds

 ### Example
 ```java